bigfix/developer.bigfix.com/site/reference/types/string.md

 # custom site subscription effective date &lt;string&gt; : time

-Returns the date the custom site (specified by &lt;string&lt;) was last subscribed or unsubscribed.
+Returns the date the custom site (specified by &lt;string&gt;) was last subscribed or unsubscribed.
 It is used internally by BES to manage custom site subscriptions.

 # date &lt;string&gt; : date